vikramriyer/vikramriyer.github.io/_pages/aboutme.md

 Books are a huge part of my life and so, here is the [list](/books/) of books I've read or am reading.

 I also like writing and do share thoughts in [this space](/writing/).
+Useful to me in my day-to-day life as a friend, techie, human, etc.

 Apart from technology; I enjoy talking to people about biases, tricking the mind, being kind and the list goes on.